dmerthe/empyric/docs/index.rst

 Empyric: Experiment Automation
 ===================================

 Empyric is an instrument control and experiment automation library.
-Many of its basic features are still being developed tested, so bear with me!
+Many of its basic features are still being developed and tested, so bear with me!

 .. toctree::
    :maxdepth: 2